"What if my child has trouble focusing or sitting still?"

 In our Accelerated Lesson Program, there will be other students present (typically 3 to 4 per class).
 However, each student is taught individually and works directly with a teacher.
 Because all students work with headphones, the lessons are quiet and private, and there is no pressure to play in front of others.
 Our program is specifically designed to help students progress faster and with stronger reading skills by incorporating instructor-monitored practice into each lesson.

-First, our groups are not collaborative.
+First, our "groups" are not collaborative.
 Each student in the class works independently (with headphones) at their perfect pace, and is instructed at their level.
 Classes are a mix of ages and levels, and students are neither held back nor pressured to compete with others.
 A teacher is always at the ready to present a new concept from the lesson book, answer a question, or listen to a finished song.

 Second, each weekly class is 60 minutes.
 The longer session allows for time to learn plenty of new music and practice it during the lesson.
 When a new song is completely mastered, it's listed on the student's assignment page for rehearsal at home, and we move forward to a new song!